The KEM agenda

 • Participation and co-creation

-• Behaviour and empowerment
+• Behavior and empowerment

 • Experimental environments